WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 COLLAGEN AND SEX

 Moreover, a copper deficiency is handled quiet differently in both sexes.
 Women need more copper than men do.
-For this reason women lose collagen faster than a man does too.
-This has huge implications to a being whose energy source is a semiconductor make 50% of collagen.
+For this reason, women lose collagen faster than a man does too.
+This will affect the ratio of PER1 to PER2 in their circadian mechanism.
+This has huge implications to a being whose energy source is a semiconductor made of 50 % of collagen and water.
 It is the primordial reason women get more autoimmune diseases than men.
+But it is also the reason women live longer than men too!
 It is also why they have less myelin than men.
+This makes them more sensitive to electromagnetic signals in the environment to program the germ line of their future children.
 DOUBLE BOOM.

 The reason is simple.
 Copper is not only required for the production of collagen cross links but it is also required of the enzymes which convert progesterone into estrogen.
 However, in men, more zinc is required to form the enzymatic machinery needed to convert progesterone into testosterone.
-Men lose collagen more as they age and this is why wound breakdown in elderly men is twice what it is in female patients.
+Men lose collagen more as they age and women do not (PER1 & PER2) and this is why wound breakdown in elderly men is twice what it is in female patients.
 Every surgeon should know this, but few do.
 See Cite 2.

 When we eat a diet high in fructose, this will also lower zinc levels in cells.
 This lowers testosterone in men.
 Zinc is also transition metal and it has been demonstrated that intramuscular administration of zinc before any trauma results in an increased deposition of collagen in tissues.